-The headland to your right was one of the last areas to be used for tethered grazing, with bulls pegged out on the cliff away from the dairy herd.
+The remnants of the Blaye Wall (now overgrown with bracken and brambles) continues along the left side of the path until you reach the T-junction.
+The headland to your right of the T-junction was one of the last areas to be used for tethered grazing, with bulls pegged out on the cliff away from the dairy herd.